“Watch that first step...” Plantar Fasciitis Self-Treatment

 If after a few weeks of this procedure and avoidance of any activities that cause/create pain you do not have any relief, contact your local sports medicine specialist.
 More aggressive tissue work may be necessary, along with supportive taping techniques.
 Beyond that, cortisone shots are occasionally used, and surgery is necessary in a reported 5% of cases—I have never personally known of anyone to have had that in more than a decade of practice.

-If you have any questions regarding the tips above, or your own case of plantar fasciitis, please contact Dr. Stoughton via email at firstname.lastname@example.org, or at Evergreen Spine & Sports Medicine 303-670-8902
+If you have any questions regarding the tips above or your own case of plantar fasciitis, please contact one of our Doctors of Chiropractic via email at email@example.com, or at Evergreen Spine & Sports Medicine 303-670-8902